DIT 1105 - Introduction to Nutrition & Dietetics

 DIT 1630 - Nutrition in the Lifecycle

 Nutritional needs of individuals from conception to maturity, including physiological, psychological, environmental and sociological factors affecting nutrition.
 The Nutrition Care Process is introduced.
 Incorporates weekly sessions on weight management strategies with a client.
 Examines nutrition concerns for special health conditions.
-Two classroom, two clinical hours per week.
+Two classroom, five directed practice hours per week.

 DIT 1635 - Community Nutrition

 Addresses community food/nutrition issues and federal/nongovernmental programs designed to meet needs of at-risk populations.
 Focuses on tools, strategies and resources to evaluate effectiveness of community programs.
 Students participate with community agencies providing nutrition programs and education.
-Two classroom, three clinical lab hours per week.
+Two classroom, five directed practice hours per week.